HOME

 On inferior psychology and religion

-I dreamt that the nuclear war had started.
-The world was on fire and buildings collapsed around me.
-In the middle of the catastrophe people stood in line before the celeb clergyman Lennart Koskinen to partake of the Communion.
-But the sacramental bread dealt out by the clergyman looked like GB Sandwich [an ice cream with bread] and it was made of plastic.
+In my dream, nuclear war had begun.
+The world was ablaze and buildings crumbled around me.
+Yet amid this catastrophe, people stood in line before celebrity clergyman Lennart Koskinen to receive Communion.
+However, the sacramental bread he distributed resembled a GB Sandwich [an ice cream sandwich] and was made of plastic.
 (Bergom Larsson, 1995, my transl.)

-The aforementioned psychologists’ fundamental tenet is to “stick to the image”.
-Such an attitude results in superficiality and delusiveness.
-This inescapably follows from the call to keep to the surface of things.
-Whereas traditional Jungian psychology emphasizes moral commitment, this school elevates fantasy and gives it an unwarranted position.
-Marilyn Nagy is uneasy about this development:
+The fundamental tenet of these psychologists is to “stick to the image.”
+Such an approach inevitably results in superficiality and delusion, following naturally from their insistence on remaining at the surface of phenomena.
+While traditional Jungian psychology emphasizes moral commitment, this school elevates fantasy and grants it an unwarranted prominence.
+Marilyn Nagy expresses concern about this development:

-The phenomenological psychologists hold the epistemologically obscure view that “nothing is more primary than the image” and that the psyche is an “imagining activity” (Hillman, 1997, p.14).
-Thus, everything else by necessity recedes into the background, most notably any underlying feelings.
-In Nagy’s words, this ideal of fantasying activity must develop into a narcissistic occupation.
-But in “The Souls Code” (1996) James Hillman, fully consistently, defends the narcissistic attitude of the ‘puer aeternus’ (also called the Peter Pan type), as this figure is taken for an exemplary model (cf. Winther, 1999, here).
-Contrary to a one-sided imagining activity, Jung pleads for a whole-hearted commitment to the unconscious:
+The phenomenological psychologists maintain the epistemologically obscure position that “nothing is more primary than the image” and that the psyche constitutes an “imagining activity” (Hillman, 1997, p.
+14).
+Consequently, everything else necessarily recedes into the background, most notably any underlying emotions.
+As Nagy observes, this ideal of fantasy activity must inevitably develop into a narcissistic preoccupation.
+In “The Soul's Code” (1996), James Hillman consistently defends the narcissistic attitude of the ‘puer aeternus’ (also called the Peter Pan type), presenting this figure as an exemplary model (cf. Winther, 1999).
+In contrast to such one-sided imagining activity, Jung advocates for wholehearted commitment to the unconscious:

-Accordingly, Jolande Jacobi explains that the content of the psyche overreaches the image and transcends consciousness:
+Accordingly, Jolande Jacobi explains that the content of the psyche transcends the image and surpasses consciousness:

-We realize, then, that the “plastic preachers” (along with many notorious kinsmen in “plastic” American Christendom), have turned the message upside-down.
-Contrary to their understanding, the unconscious is “always greater” and overreaches the products of the conscious mind.
-By concentrating on a spiritual and numinous feeling, images are allowed to emerge.
+We realize, then, that the “plastic preachers” (along with many notorious counterparts in “plastic” American Christendom) have inverted the message.
+Contrary to their understanding, the unconscious is “always greater” and transcends the products of conscious mind.
+By focusing on spiritual and numinous feeling, images are allowed to emerge.
 However, these images cannot exhaust the meaning of the numinous feeling.
-Since archetypal psychologists argue that “[phantasy images are] both the raw materials and finished products of the psyche” (Hillman, 1992, xi), it engenders a hubristic standpoint, well-known from the romantic era of philosophy.
-Johann Gottlieb Fichte (1762-1814) argued that the ego is world-creating, due to the fact that everything is image and illusion (Encyc., here).
+Since archetypal psychologists argue that “[phantasy images are] both the raw materials and finished products of the psyche” (Hillman, 1992, xi), this engenders a hubristic standpoint familiar from the romantic era of philosophy.
+Johann Gottlieb Fichte (1762 – 1814) argued that the ego is world-creating, based on the premise that everything is image and illusion (Encyc., here).

-Since Hillman’s followers assert that the image is the most fundamental entity, the subject acquires a world-creating capability, being the exponent and creator of images.
-This explains why they propound hubristic notions to the effect that images become autonomous and godlike:
+Since Hillman’s followers assert that the image is the most fundamental entity, the subject acquires world-creating capability, becoming both exponent and creator of images.
+This explains why they advance hubristic notions suggesting that images become autonomous and godlike:

-This brings out a call to “return to Greek polytheism” (Hillman, 1992, p.27).
-Thus, the “plastic preachers” have ventured far from Jung’s standpoint.
-This comes from the fact that the archetypes are treated as if they were mere images.
-Against this Marian L. Pauson says:
+This leads to a call to “return to Greek polytheism” (Hillman, 1992, p.
+27).
+Thus, the “plastic preachers” have departed significantly from Jung’s position.
+This stems from treating the archetypes as if they were mere images.
+Against this, Marian L. Pauson argues:

 One may acknowledge the realm of the gods, but as long as one is in the land of the living one is not permitted to dwell too exclusively in the divine sphere.
 Life is essentially dynamic.
 The gods live through human beings; without human life the gods become empty symbols.
 To live a too symbolic life, a life apart from the full engagement of the body in all of its dimensions in process, is to aspire to the realm of the gods and to commit the sin of hubris, for which in all mythologies a human being is repeatedly punished.
 Herculean ego effort, however, is not the only alternative.
 Somewhere between the two extremes lies the path.
 Jung warned against a too symbolic life in which emotional powers or “numinosities” of the archetypes are brushed aside or repressed.
 In referring to those who admit of the existence of the archetypes, but then treat them as if they were mere images and forget that they are living entities that make up a great part of the human psyche, he says,

-As Jung warrants a whole-hearted commitment to life, Pauson underscores the disparity of Jungian and archetypal psychology:
+As Jung advocates wholehearted commitment to life, Pauson underscores the disparity between Jungian and archetypal psychology:

-As the archetypal school gives free rein to any imagining activity, even the theoretical concepts become malleable in their hands.
-They can be redefined and wrought past recognition.
-Although people overtly ask for more nourishing material (edible spiritual bread) there is nothing to be had; only plastic theoretical notions that couldn’t survive scrutiny.
-In the future, I’d wish that Jungian psychology opens up an earnest internal debate, instead of naively gobbling up all strange notions that surface among secondary theorists.
-In other scientific disciplines one looks at all contributions with stringent critical eyes.
-Although disquieting, harsh arguments are necessary if Jungian psychology is not to turn into a virtual rubbish-heap.
-Marie-Louise von Franz, alone unable to halt the flood of rubbish, saw no other possibility than to bail out and found a new psychological institute.
+As the archetypal school grants free rein to any imaginative activity, even theoretical concepts become malleable in their hands.
+These concepts can be redefined and distorted beyond recognition.
+Although people explicitly seek more nourishing material (substantive spiritual bread), nothing substantial is available — only plastic theoretical notions that cannot withstand scrutiny.
+In the future, I hope that Jungian psychology will initiate a serious internal debate, rather than naively accepting all peculiar notions that emerge among secondary theorists.
+In other scientific disciplines, all contributions are examined with rigorous critical scrutiny.
+Although disturbing, harsh arguments are necessary if Jungian psychology is not to degenerate into a virtual dumping ground.
+Marie-Louise von Franz, unable alone to stem the tide of inferior work, saw no alternative but to withdraw and establish a new psychological institute.

 Forest